aldur/nixos-crostini/README.md

 - handling of URIs, URLs, etc,
 - file sharing,
 - X/Wayland forwarding, so that the guest can run GUI applications,
-- port forwarding from guest to host.
+- port forwarding from guest to host,
+- notification forwarding from guest to ChromeOS.

 See [this blog post][0] for more details about LXC support and [this one][5] for Baguette support.